Instanton bundles on the flag variety F(0,1,2): Monads on the flag variety

-\begin{remark} As for the instanton bundles on the projective space, the two monads defining instanton bundles on the flag variety are extremely related.
-Indeed, let us describe the monad defined in Theorem \ref{firstmonad} with the short exact sequences
+\begin{remark} As in the case of instanton bundles on the projective space, the two monads defining instanton bundles on the flag variety are closely related.
+Indeed, let us describe the monad defined in Theorem \ref{firstmonad} by the short exact sequences (the first and second display of the monad)

 The first sequence fits in the following commutative diagram

 indeed, we can complete the matrix representing $\beta$ with columns of the required forms of degree 1 in either the $x_i$'s or $y_i$'s, in order to keep $\ker \beta'$ with no global sections.
 Starting from this diagram, it is possible to induce the following one